 “The goals were to look at the construction of WTC 1 and WTC 2, the materials used, and the technical conditions that contributed to the outcome of the disaster.
 There were many questions that needed to be answered, chief among them being how and why these buildings collapsed following the initial impact of the aircraft, and how we could minimize the chances of a similar event occurring in the future.”

-The NIST investigation considered a number of hypotheses for the collapse of WTC 1 and WTC 2, complementing its in-house expertise with an array of technical specialists.
+The NIST investigation considered several hypotheses for the collapse of WTC 1 and WTC 2, complementing its in-house expertise with an array of technical specialists.
 A total of more than 200 staff – including about 85 career NIST experts and 125 leading experts from the private sector and academia – poured over tens of thousands of documents.
 They interviewed more than 1,000 people, reviewed thousands of videos and photographs, analyzed 236 pieces of steel from the wreckage, and performed laboratory tests involving large fires and the heating of structural components.

 The NIST investigation into WTC 7 was published in 2008 and some people still dispute it.
 However, the idea that people somehow snuck into the building undetected and planted explosives is absurd.
 Besides, there were no sounds of explosions when the building fell.